tlycody/ECM2434_v2/README.md

 Prototype Overview
 This prototype is a Djangopbased web application designed to provide an interactive and engaing through a combination of user authentication, gameificationa dn location based features.
 Players can sign up and log in securely to access their personalized dashboard, where they can participate in nine challenges or tasks and track their progress on a leaderboard.
 The application also incorporates scanner functionality, allowing users to interact with specific challenges tied to four places.
 Additionally, a QR code generation feature can be utilized for enhanced user interactions.
 The backend is built using the Django REST Framework (DRF) to create a scalable and efficient API, enabling seamless communication between the front end and back end.

-Features that our prototype has
+Current Features that sprint 1 has
-User regirstrationa nd login
+User regirstration and login
-user profiles
+user profile
-Challenge system
+bingo board and leaderbaord(not fully function) admin pannel at the backend

 Tech Stack
 Backend: Django, Django REST Framework (DRF)